 Political Science 498R - Directed Readings

-- The student is responsible to contact a faculty member who is willing to approve, supervise, and grade his or her work during the course of study.
+- The student contacts a faculty member who is willing to approve, supervise, and grade his or her work during the course of study.

-- Although the quantity and substance of this material may vary, the reading should be on an advanced undergraduate level and should occupy the student's time for at least 45 hours for each credit hour for which the student is registered.
+- Although the quantity and substance of this material may vary, reading is on an advanced undergraduate level and occupies the student's time for at least 45 hours for each credit hour for which the student is registered.

-- The course of study should build on coursework that the student has already completed.
+- The course of study builds on coursework that the student has already completed.
 Directed Readings is ideal for a student who wishes to learn more about a specialized topic for which there is no regular course that is taught.
-A student should prepare for Directed Readings by taking some or all of the relevant courses to the proposed topic of study.
-Directed Readings are usually not appropriate for an introductory course of study.
-It should also not be used to replicate the course of study of an existing class.
-Scheduling concerns are never an appropriate reason to create a Directed Readings.
+A student should prepare for Directed Readings by taking some or all of the courses relevant to the proposed topic of study.

 - NOTE: Students that will be out of the country during the semester/term the course is completed will be directed to register through the Kennedy Center.

-- Complete the POLI 498R: Directed Readings Contract.
+- Complete and sign the POLI 498R: Directed Readings Contract.

 - Obtain the signature of the Political Science Department Associate Chair for Curriculum.

-- Deliver the contract and proposal to the Political Science Department Secretary in 747 SWKT.
+- Deliver the contract and proposal to the Political Science Department Secretary.